HrushikeshK/Enum.py/README.md

 # Enum.py
-A tool to enumerate services for CTF
+A tool to enumerate network services